Yuriysteam/yuriysteam.github.io/_projects/VCRPTR9K.md

-Creatives can inport their own cover or iven a GIF.
+Creatives can inport their own cover or even a GIF.

 <span class="p1000">![](/projects_img/vcrptr/covers.png)</span>